DrakirL/DrakirL.github.io/p10/class/rogue.md

 **Armor:** Light. <br>
 **Shields:** None. <br>
 **Focus:** None. <br>
-**Training:** Three (toolsets?) of your choice. <br>
+**Training:** An occupation of your choice.
+A gaming set of your choice.
+A common language of your choice. <br>

 ## Starting Equipment
 + A Simple Melee Weapon of your choice.
 + A Simple Ranged Weapon of your choice.
 + A quiver containing 20 pieces of ammunition of your choice.
 + Leather Armor.
++ A toolset of your choice.
-+ Thieves' Tools?
-A Toolset of your choice?
++ A gaming set of your choice.
-+ Extra gp as a treat?

 ## Rogue Class Features
 These are the core features granted for the Rogue Class.

 ### Level 1: Skill Mastery
-Choose one of your Attribute-Based Skills.
-Your Learning Cap for the chosen Skill is now 10.
-(PHRASING?) <br>
+Choose one of your Attibute based Skills to master.
+Your learning cap for that Skill is now 10, regardless of your Attributes. <br>
-You also gain a number of Skill Points to put into that Skill it equal to the Attribute it is based on.
-(PHRASING?)
+You gain 10 Skill Points to put into the chosen Skill.

 ### Level 1: Sneak Attack!
-If you hit a creature with a Weapon Attack and you have advantage on the roll, you add a number of d6 equal to your Level to the weapon damage dealt. <br>
+If you hit a creature with a Martial Attack and you have advantage on the roll, you add a number of d6 equal to your Level to the damage dealt. <br>
 After you've dealt this extra damage, you can't do so again until you regain your Actions.

 ### Level 1: Rogue Subclass
 You choose a Rogue Subclass and gain its Level 1 Features.

-### Level 2: Opportunist?
+### Level 2: Opportunist
-In addition, you may gain Advantage on any Weapon Attack you make against a creature in one of the following situations:
+You gain Advantage on any Attack you make against a creature in one of the following situations:
- + Your Attack is a Sudden Strike. <br>
+ + Your Attack is a Sudden Strike.
+ + The target creature is Downed.
- + The target creature is Downed or Grappled. <br>
+ + The target creature is Grappled.
- + You have an allied creature within 5 feet of the target creature on the opposite side from where you are attacking it. <br>
+ + You have an allied creature within 5 feet of the target creature on the opposite side from where you are attacking it.
 #### <br>

 ### Level 2: Uncanny Dodge
-When you are hit by a Weapon Attack, you can use 1 Action to reduce the incoming weapon damage by half.
+When you are hit by an Attack, you can use 1 Action to reduce any incoming damage by half.

 ### Level 3: Subclass Feature
 You gain the Level 3 Feature of your chosen Rogue Subclass.

-### Level 4: Evasion/Prepared for the worst?
+### Level 4: Evasion/Prepared for the Worst/Slippery?
-If you would make a Save to halve incoming damage, you may use 1 Action to instead take the halved damage if you fail, and no damage if you succeed? <br>
-If you would make a Save against incoming damage, you may use 1 Action to instead take half as much damage.
+When you make a Save against incoming damage, you can use 1 Action to instead take half as much damage. <br>
 If the damage is already halved by you succeeding on the save, you instead take no damage?

 ### Level 5: Subclass Feature
 You gain the Level 5 Feature of your chosen Rogue Subclass.